aime-team/aime-ml-containers/README.md

 ### List active machine learning containers

-**mlc-stats** show all current running ml containers and there CPU and memory usage
+**mlc-stats** show all current running ml containers and their CPU and memory usage

 ```
 > mlc-stats